Arpit-R/Arpit-R/README.md

 - 👋 Hi, I’m @Arpit Raj
-- 👀 I’m interested in Game Development,Programming and tech related stuffs
+- 👀 I’m interested in Programming, Software Development, etc.
-- 🌱 I’m currently learning B.Tech in Computer Science and Engineering
+- 🌱 Completed B.Tech in Computer Science and Engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me arpit.r.raj@gmail.com

 <!---
 Arpit-R/Arpit-R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.